 Why Focusing on Closest to the Money is a Waste of Time

 Sales pipeline management including sales forecasting accuracy and velocity has become a major challenge for IT staffing firms including sales leaders and CEO's.
 Opportunities appear to be plentiful but business owners and sales managers alike share with me their frustration with stalled opportunities and “surprises” or new information that is not uncovered until late (often too late) in a sales cycle.
 And of course there are always those deals that just sort of "die on the vine."
 All of these these challenges of course negatively impact pipeline management and sales forecasting accuracy.
-Fortunately I have some ideas on how they can be prevented but first, here are the most common reasons we see IT staffing firms struggle with sales pipeline management and forecast accuracy:

 - Poor qualification of the opportunity when taking the client job requirement

 - The sales representative’s lack of or only superficial understanding of the client’s interview, decision making and purchasing process

 - Sales professionals not recognizing (when they take the order) where the client already is in their interviewing, hiring and purchasing process

 - Sales Manager's failing to coach to the pipeline or ineffective sales coaching (they try to coach when the opportunity is late stage (closest to the money) in the deal funnel where it is too late to have any impact or influence the outcome